DavidHickman/tnris.org/content/markdown/news/2015-07-08-new-features-for-data-download-and-data-catalog.md

    Dynamic map searching has been added to Data Search & Download, and new datasets and features have enhanced the Data Catalog
 ---

 The TNRIS Information Services team has rolled out new features on our popular [Data Search & Download](data-download), as well as our growing [Data Catalog](data-catalog).
-Both have been enhanced to make finding the data you need easier than ever.
+We've enhanced both in order to make finding your data easier than ever.

 <img class="img-responsive" alt="An animated demo of the new data download interface" src="{{m.link('static/images/updates/2015/new-features/datasearch_demo5.gif')}}">

-## Dynamic Search Map for Locating Your Data
+## Immproved Search Map for Locating Your Data

 We're very excited to debut a dynamic search map on our [Data Search and Download](data-download).

-Instead of static images, a web-based map is used to show the state, counties and quads.

-Users can swiftly jump from statewide datasets, to their desired county, and if necessary, to their desired quad.
+Static images are now replaced with a web-based map that allows the search to move from statewide to county-level, and then down to 7.5 minute quad–level.
 At the quad level, clicking on adjacent quads is also possible.

 At each level, the available datasets are quickly populated on the page.